 A Quick Breakdown of MACRA

 First, in case you’re unfamiliar with MACRA, let me give quick breakdown (more details can be found in my previous post).
-MACRA repeals the Sustainable Growth Rate (SGR), which was a method to control Medicare spending on physician services.
+MACRA repeal the Sustainable Growth Rate (SGR), which was a method to control Medicare spending on physician services.
 The SGR adjusted the Medicare payment rates to physicians based on a number of factors; while effective in theory, it was a flawed system that rewarded based on the volume of patients, rather than the quality of care.
-Providers who have Medicare patients, can now participate in MACRA in two ways:
+Providers who have Medicare patients can now participate in MACRA in two ways:

 - The Merit-Based Incentive Payment System (MIPS): MIPS is designed to take parts of the old quality reporting systems (Physician Quality Reporting System, Meaningful Use, Value-Based Payment Modifier) and combine them into a new more comprehensive system.
 MIPS has four performance categories: quality, resource use, clinical practice improvement activities, and advancing care information.
 MIPS gives providers a composite score based on the categories after the performance period is over.
 MIPS will adjust the provider’s base rate of Medicare Part B payment based on the composite score.
 Payment adjustments can go positive, neutral, or negative depending on the score.